 Inca Soldiers’ Training in Stealth and Espionage Techniques

-The Role of Stealth in Inca Military Doctrine
+The Strategic Importance of Stealth in Inca Warfare

 Foundations of Inca Military Training

-The Incas established specialized training camps known as tambos, located along the road network that stretched across the empire.
-These waystations served as both supply depots and training grounds where recruits honed their skills.
-Experienced officers—often veterans of previous campaigns—supervised drills that simulated real combat scenarios.
-Training was continuous, with soldiers even during peacetime engaging in exercises that maintained their stealth capabilities.
-The state maintained a standing force of elite units, such as the Orejones (earlobes), who received advanced training in reconnaissance and infiltration.
-This institutionalized approach ensured that covert techniques were passed down and refined over generations.
+The Incas established a network of specialized training camps known as tambos along the 25,000-mile road system that connected the empire.
+These waystations functioned as both supply depots and training grounds where recruits honed their skills under the supervision of experienced officers.
+Veterans of previous campaigns served as instructors, passing down techniques that had proven effective in battle.
+Training was continuous; even during peacetime, soldiers engaged in exercises that maintained their stealth capabilities.
+The state maintained a standing force of elite units, including the Orejones (named for the large ear spools they wore), who received advanced training in reconnaissance, infiltration, and command.
+This institutionalized approach ensured that covert techniques were preserved, refined, and transmitted across generations.

 Stealth Techniques: Movement, Camouflage, and Environmental Mastery